ChrisYoxall/google.cloud.play/Terraform/README.md

 Check whether the key 'enable-oslogin' exists and is set to true.

-If OS Login is not enabled can connect by doing:
+If OS Login is not enabled can connect by doing (generated from the Google Cloud Console):

-    gcloud compute ssh chris@vm_instance_name --project XXXXX
+    gcloud compute ssh --zone "zone_here "vm_name_here" --project "project_here"

-Note that connecting as root is not allowed.
-By default the above command will connect as current user.
-Have specified 'chris' as user above.
+Note that connecting as root is not allowed and by default the above command will connect as current user.

+Can use the Google Cloud Console to logon to the VM via a web browser interface.

+For VM's without an external IP can use Identity-Aware Proxy (IAP) for administrative access.
+This seems to happen automatically as when using the command above this message is displayed: "External IP address was not found; defaulting to using IAP tunneling".Can specify '--tunnel-through-iap' as part of the command to make this explicit.
+IAP documentation is https://cloud.google.com/iap/docs/using-tcp-forwarding